SuzukaDev/suzukadev.github.io/archetypes/galleries/index.md

 # params.featured – if set to true, this album is featured on the homepage (even if private).
 # params.sort_by – property used for sorting images in an album.
 Default is Name (filename), but can also be Date.
 Or Params.weight, Params.src
 # params.sort_order – sort order.
 Default is asc.
-# params.theme – color theme for this page.
+# params.theme # Forces a theme for the gallery (possible values: dark/light) – color theme for this page.
 Defaults to defaultTheme from configuration.
 ---